elastic/kibana/src/core/server/server.api.md

     version?: string;
 }

-// Warning: (ae-missing-release-tag) "SavedObjectsUpdateObjectsSpacesOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export interface SavedObjectsUpdateObjectsSpacesOptions extends SavedObjectsBaseOptions {
     refresh?: MutatingOperationRefreshSetting;
 }

-// Warning: (ae-missing-release-tag) "SavedObjectsUpdateObjectsSpacesResponse" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export interface SavedObjectsUpdateObjectsSpacesResponse {
     // (undocumented)
     objects: SavedObjectsUpdateObjectsSpacesResponseObject[];
 }

-// Warning: (ae-missing-release-tag) "SavedObjectsUpdateObjectsSpacesResponseObject" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export interface SavedObjectsUpdateObjectsSpacesResponseObject {
     error?: SavedObjectError;